Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 More than 60 specific NHL subtypes have been identified and assigned.
 Specialists further characterize the NHL subtypes according to how the disease progresses:

-• Aggressive lymphomas are fast-moving and account for about 60 percent of all NHL cases.
+• Aggressive lymphomas are fast-moving (>60% of all NHL cases).
 Diffuse large B-cell lymphoma (DLBCL) is the most common aggressive NHL subtype.

-• Indolent lymphomas (40% of all NHL cases) are slow-moving, tend to grow slowly and have fewer signs and symptoms when first diagnosed.
+• Indolent lymphomas (40% of all NHL cases) – slow-moving, tend to grow slowly and have fewer signs and symptoms.
 FL is the most common subtype of indolent NHL.

 The treatments for aggressive and indolent lymphomas are different.
-When a patient’s rate of disease progression is between indolent and aggressive, he or she is considered to have “intermediate grade” disease.
+When a patient’s rate of disease progression is between indolent and aggressive, he/she is considered to have “intermediate grade” disease.
 Some cases of indolent NHL can transform into aggressive NHL.

 Diagnosis Non-Hodgkin Lymphoma (NHL): Subtypes